ismailarafat/Eye-Filter/README.md

 Make sure you have installed these libraries before running the project: pip install numpy pandas opencv-python mediapipe pygame

-The demo video is available in the repository files. ("Demo Video.mov")
+The demo video is available in the repository files. ("Demo Video.mp4")